aonontojahan/CP-Practice-Hub/README.md

 ## Coding Standards
 - Clean and readable code.
 - Meaningful variable and function names.
-- Optimized time and space complexity
+- Optimized time and space complexity.
 - Proper comments where necessary

 ---